 In many cases testing the cells in a single animal model doesn’t provide enough information.
 Most animal models of disease don’t perfectly mimic the human disease.
 For example, a mouse carrying the same mutation that causes cystic fibrosis in humans doesn’t show the same signs as a person with the disease.
 So, a stem cell therapy that treats this mouse model of cystic fibrosis may not work in humans.
-That’s why researchers often need to test the cells in many different animal models.
+That’s why researchers often need to test the cells in more than one animal model.

 The promise of embryonic stem cells is that they can form any type of cell in the body.
 The trouble is that when implanted into an animal they do just that, in the form of tumors called teratomas.
 These tumors consist of a mass of many cells types and can include hair cells and many other tissues.